 Village near by the sea with a beautiful view taken from a drone in Agia Pelagia Kythira Greece.

-Agia Pelagia village is built amphitheatrically on a low hill overlooking Peloponnese.
+Agia Pelagia village is built amphitheatrically on a low hill overlooking the Peloponnese.
 It has a long sandy beach and is probably the most touristically advanced area in Kythira.

 Along its waters, you will find an organized beach with sunbeds and umbrellas, and many cafes, restaurants, and hotels.
 It is about 26 km far from Kythira Chora.